 • In addition to the customer surveys, additional surveys were conducted with design professionals and vendors identified by customers as being the most knowledgeable about the decision to install the energy-efficient equipment through the programs.
 These surveys were used to estimate free-ridership for those installations where customers said the design professional/equipment vendor was more influential in the decision than the customer.
-Interviews were completed with 49 of the 95 design professionals and equipment vendors mentioned by customers during the participant surveys as being influential in the decision to install the efficient measures.
+Interviews were completed with 49 of the 95 design professionals and equipment vendors mentioned by customers during the participant surveys as being influential in the decision to install the decision to install the decision to surveys as being influential in the decision to install the efficient measures.
 This effort resulted in a 52 percent response rate.